8 DIY Succulent Fertilizer Recipes: The Ultimate Guide to Healthy Succulents

 • Cost-effectiveness: Most household items used as fertilizers are things that you already have on hand, saving you money on commercial fertilizers.

-• Convenience: No need to make a trip to the store, simply use what you already have in your home.
+• Convenience: No need to make a trip to the store, simply use what you already have in your home to feed your succulents.

-• Sustainability: Using natural, biodegradable products is a more sustainable option than commercial succulent fertilizer, which may contain chemicals that can harm the environment.
+• Sustainability: Using organic, biodegradable products is a more sustainable option than commercial succulent fertilizer, which may contain chemicals that can harm the environment not to mention the packaging that it comes in.

 Here are some common household items that can be used as DIY homemade succulent fertilizer: